Global Governance Through the Lens of Bans: The Clash of Tech Ethics, Geopolitics, and Digital Sovereignty

 The Logic of "Preventive" Regulation

-The Malaysian Communications and Multimedia Commission emphasized in its statement that the ban is a "preventive and proportionate measure during the ongoing legal and regulatory process."
-This statement reveals the core logic of Southeast Asian regulatory bodies: taking action before harm occurs, rather than remedying it after the fact.
+The Malaysian Communications and Multimedia Commission emphasized in its statement that the ban is a preventive and proportionate measure during the legal and regulatory process.
+This statement reveals the core logic of Southeast Asian regulatory authorities: taking action before harm occurs, rather than remedying after the fact.

 The Indonesian Ministry of Communication stated that this measure aims to protect women, children, and the broader community from the harm caused by generated false pornographic content.
 Alexander Sabar pointed out that such practices, when photos are manipulated or shared without consent, may violate privacy and portrait rights, leading to psychological, social, and reputational damage.